-Mr. Scarpelli was named by Washington Super Lawyers magazine as one of the top attorneys in the state for each of the years 2003-2009.
+Mr. Scarpelli is a Fellow of the American College of Trial Lawyers and a member of the American Board of Trial Advocates.
+He was named by Washington Super Lawyers magazine as one of the top attorneys in the state for each of the years 2003-2009, 2013 and 2014.
 He was listed in Seattle Magazine as one of the top 115 lawyers in Seattle for 2003.

 Mr. Scarpelli was recognized by Seattle Metropolitan Magazine as one of King County's "Top Lawyers 2010."
 Seattle Metropolitan Magazine culled their list using the Martindale-Hubbell® ratings.
 He has been awarded an "AV" Preeminent rating by Martindale-Hubbell.
 This rating is given to attorneys who demonstrate the highest ethical standards and professional ability.

 - JD, Gonzaga University School of Law, 1974

 - BA, University of Notre Dame, 1970

 Bar and Court Admissions

 - State of Washington